iTwin/itwinjs-core/common/api/imodeljs-clients.api.md

 // @public
 export abstract class IModelClient {
-    constructor(baseHandler: IModelBaseHandler, fileHandler?: FileHandler);
-    readonly briefcases: BriefcaseHandler;
+    // Warning: (ae-incompatible-release-tags) The symbol "__constructor" is marked as @public, but its signature references "IModelBaseHandler" which is marked as @internal
+    // Warning: (ae-incompatible-release-tags) The symbol "__constructor" is marked as @public, but its signature references "FileHandler" which is marked as @internal constructor(baseHandler: IModelBaseHandler, fileHandler?: FileHandler);
+    // Warning: (ae-incompatible-release-tags) The symbol "briefcases" is marked as @public, but its signature references "BriefcaseHandler" which is marked as @internal readonly briefcases: BriefcaseHandler;
     readonly changeSets: ChangeSetHandler;
-    readonly codes: CodeHandler;
+    // Warning: (ae-incompatible-release-tags) The symbol "codes" is marked as @public, but its signature references "CodeHandler" which is marked as @alpha readonly codes: CodeHandler;
     readonly events: EventHandler;
     readonly globalEvents: GlobalEventHandler;
+    // Warning: (ae-incompatible-release-tags) The symbol "_handler" is marked as @public, but its signature references "IModelBaseHandler" which is marked as @internal
+    //
     // (undocumented)
     protected _handler: IModelBaseHandler;
     readonly iModel: IModelHandler;
     readonly iModels: IModelsHandler;
-    readonly locks: LockHandler;
+    // Warning: (ae-incompatible-release-tags) The symbol "locks" is marked as @public, but its signature references "LockHandler" which is marked as @alpha readonly locks: LockHandler;
     readonly requestOptions: CustomRequestOptions;
-    setFileHandler(fileHandler: FileHandler): void;
-    readonly thumbnails: ThumbnailHandler;
-    readonly users: UserInfoHandler;
+    // Warning: (ae-incompatible-release-tags) The symbol "setFileHandler" is marked as @public, but its signature references "FileHandler" which is marked as @internal setFileHandler(fileHandler: FileHandler): void;
+    // Warning: (ae-incompatible-release-tags) The symbol "thumbnails" is marked as @public, but its signature references "ThumbnailHandler" which is marked as @alpha readonly thumbnails: ThumbnailHandler;
+    // Warning: (ae-incompatible-release-tags) The symbol "users" is marked as @public, but its signature references "UserInfoHandler" which is marked as @alpha readonly users: UserInfoHandler;
     readonly versions: VersionHandler;
 }